The 20 Best Pure Red Cell Aplasia Doctors Near Me in Iowa, US

 English

-Magdy Elsawy is a Hematologist and an Oncologist in Des Moines, Iowa.
+Magdy Elsawy is an Oncologist in Des Moines, Iowa.
 Dr. Elsawy is rated as an Experienced provider by MediFind in the treatment of Pure Red Cell Aplasia.
 His top areas of expertise are Anemia, Lung Cancer, Pleuropulmonary Blastoma, Familial Colorectal Cancer, and Bone Marrow Aspiration.

 Experienced in Pure Red Cell Aplasia